 4. Find a decluttering buddy

 Don't trust yourself to go at your declutter project alone?
 Enlist help.
-Whether it's a friend or family member, the right person will not only help you make important decisions about what you should keep and what you need to ditch, they'll also help you finish the job sooner.
+This help could come in the form of a friend or family member.
+The right person will help you make important decisions about what you should keep and what you need to ditch.
+They'll also help you finish the job sooner.
 After all, the more hands you have to lug heavy donation bags, the better.

 Decluttering doesn't mean you're throwing everything away.
 While some things will inevitably end up in the trash or recycling bin, your decluttering efforts will likely feel a lot more purposeful if you research places to donate and feel like your items are getting a great second home.
 Goodwill and The Salvation Army are reliable organizations for donations, but you can always research the best places to donate in your area.